What is it?

-He had also started receiving letters from a debt collector for outstanding payments on a mobile phone contract.
+He also started receiving letters from a debt collector for outstanding payments on a mobile phone contract.

 When Larry checked his credit report, he discovered numerous entries that he didn’t recognise.
 He contacted the organisations relating to the entries to check what they were for and raised disputes.

-Numerous accounts for loans and mobile phone contracts had then been opened in Larry’s name, none of which he knew about.
+Numerous accounts for loans and mobile phone contracts had been opened in Larry’s name, none of which he knew about.

 *Case studies are based on insights from partners”